RetroDECK/ES-DE/THEMES-DEV.md

 The 21:9 and 32:9 aspect ratios are approximate as monitors of slightly different ratios are collectively marketed using these numbers.

-It's normally not necessary to define all or even most of these for a theme set, instead only a few are likely to be needed.
+It's normally not necessary to define all or even most of these for a theme, instead only a few are likely to be needed.
 The element placement will always adapt to the screen resolution as relative positions are utilized, so in most cases similar aspect ratios like 4:3 and 5:4 could be used interchangeably.
 The same is true for instance for 16:9 and 16:10.
 But if precise element placement is required, a separate configuration can still be made for each aspect ratio.

 The declared aspect ratios will always get displayed in the _UI settings_ menu in the order listed in the table above, so they can be declared in any order in the capabilities.xml file.
 If an unsupported aspect ratio value is entered, a warning will be generated on startup and the entry will not get loaded.

-The use of variants, variant triggers, color schemes, aspect ratios and transition animation profiles is optional, i.e. a theme set does not need to provide any of them.
-There must however be a capabilities.xml file present in the root of the theme set directory.
-So if you don't wish to provide this functionality, simply create an empty file or perhaps add a short XML comment to clarify that the theme set does not provide this functionality.
+The use of variants, variant triggers, color schemes, aspect ratios and transition animation profiles is optional, i.e. a theme does not need to provide any of them.
+There must however be a capabilities.xml file present in the root of the theme directory.
+So if you don't wish to provide this functionality, simply create an empty file or perhaps add a short XML comment to clarify that the theme does not provide this functionality.
 In this case the theme will still load and work correctly but the menu options for selecting variants, color schemes and aspect ratios will be grayed out.

 Note that changes to the capabilities.xml file are not reloaded when using the Ctrl+r key combination, instead ES-DE needs to be restarted to reload any changes to this file.